mikehostetler/amplify/request/readme.md

 ### Built-in Types

-`amplify.request` comes with built-in types of `ajax` and `ajax-poll`.
+`amplify.request` comes with built-in type of `ajax`

 ### Custom Types

-You can also create additional types by adding to the `amplify.request.types` hash.
+You can choose to create additional types by adding to the `amplify.request.types` hash.
-You can also define custom one-off types for single requests.
+There is also an option to define custom one-off types for single requests.

 ## Data Handling